hannahherbig/kintara/README.md

 This application requires the following to be installed:

-  - ruby (>= 1.8.6, >= 1.9.1)
+  - ruby (>= 1.8.7, >= 1.9.2) (MRI and rbx known to work)
   - openssl
   - rake (`gem install --remote rake`)
   - sequel (`gem install --remote sequel`)

 OpenSSL is required for TLS encrypted streams.
 Rake is required for unit tests and package management.
 Sequel is required for database management.
-Once all dependicies are met, edit `etc/config.yml` to your liking and go!
+If you want to run the tests, you'll also need bacon.
+Once all the dependencies are met, edit `bin/kintara` to your liking and go!

 TABLE OF CONTENTS
 -----------------